Nine killed in brutal attack on North Darfur's sit-inners

 The incident in Kutum town took place on Sunday as the resident also staged a sit-in demanding to improve the security situation.

-UNAMID is monitoring the situation closely.
+UNAMID is monitoring the situation closely, said the hybrid mission.

 Armed movements denounce

-All the armed groups in Darfur including those negotiating a peace agreement or the holdout group of the Sudan Liberation Movement led by Abdel Wahid al-Nur (SLM-AW) condemned the attack on Veta-Berno sit-inners.
+All the armed groups in Darfur including those negotiating a peace agreement or the holdout group of the Sudan Liberation Movement led by Abdel Wahid al-Nur (SLM-AW) condemned the attack on Fata Borno sit-inners.

 "The attack on the sit-in was carried out by the Janjaweed militia," said Mohamed Abdel-Rahman al-Nayer, SLM-AW spokesman.